-Overview of Technological and Vocational Education Our government has placed great emphasis on Technological and Vocational Education (TVE), especially in strengthening the ties between TVE and economic development.
+Our government has placed great emphasis on Technological and Vocational Education (TVE), especially in strengthening the ties between TVE and economic development.
 As a result, TVE has contributed greatly to Taiwan's economic prosperity over the years.
 Taiwan's economic development has been tightly interwoven with the TVE development (Table 1).
 The government began to press forward with economic development plans around the 1950s, starting with advancing sweeping changes in agricultural production technologies while actively developing labor-intensive essential goods industries.
 TVE's primary domain at that time was agriculture- and business-related programs in senior vocational schools, focusing on providing the budding economy with sufficient direly needed entry-level workforces.
 In the 1960s Taiwan moved into an expansion period of import-export businesses, witnessing a rapid growth in the number of small and medium enterprises that were, in the industry and business alike, all thirsting for skilled labors.
-In 1968, Taiwan started the nine-year compulsory education, abolished the junior vocational schools and instead rapidly expanded the senior vocational schools and junior colleges.
+In 1968, Taiwan started the nine-year basic education, abolished the junior vocational schools and instead rapidly expanded the senior vocational schools and junior colleges.
 Also, to meet the needs of advancing scale and quality of industries, the Ministry of Education (MOE) encouraged private sectors to participate and establish their own schools in these areas to provide even more middle-level labor force.
-Year Focus of Economic Development TVE Development Student Ratio, TVE High vs. Traditional High 1950s Successful Land Reform Increased agricultural productivity Developing labor-intensive essential goods industries ■ Education in agriculture and commerce ■ Attention to senior-level vocational schools 4:6 1960s ■ Expanding import-export businesses Developing industrial and commercial vocational education Launching nine-year compulsory education Expanding the vocational education program and the number of schools and students Starting the 5-year and 2-year junior college systems 4:6 1970s Initiating the Ten Major Constructions Expanding capital- and technology-intensive industries ■ Improving industrial vocational education and junior college education ■ Establishing technological institutes 6:4 1980s Developing high-tech industries Developing petrochemical industries Overall upgrading the quantity and quality in industrial vocational education and junior college education 7:3 1990s ■ Developing knowledge economy ■ Planning Asia-Pacific Regional Operations Center Establishing comprehensive high schools Increasing colleges of technology Upgrading meritorious junior colleges to colleges of technology Upgrading meritorious colleges of technology to universities of science & technology 5:5 2000s ■ Developing the Two Trillion & Twin Star Industries ■ Maximizing the overall TVE■ Internationalizing the TVE 5:5 2010s ■ Developing Six Emerging Industries, Ten Major Services Industries, and Four Major Intelligent Industries ■ Focusing on matching the industries' workforce demand and student aptitude 6.2:3.8
+Table 1: Economic Development and TVE Development Year Focus of Economic Develop- ment TVE Development Student Ratio, TVE Highs vs. Traditional Highs 1950s Successful Land Reform Increased agricultural productivity Developing labor-intensive essential goods industries ■ Education in agriculture and commerce ■ Attention to senior-level vocational schools 4:6 1960s Expanding import-export businesses Developing industrial and commercial vocational education Launching nine-year basic education Expanding the vocational education program and the number of schools and students Starting the 5-year and 2-year junior college systems 4:6 1970s Initiating the Ten Major Constructions Expanding capital- and technology-intensive industries ■ Improving industrial vocational education and junior college education ■ Establishing technological institutes 6:4 1980s Developing high-tech industriesDeveloping petrochemical industries ■ Overall upgrading the quantity and quality in industrial vocational education and junior college education 7:3 1990s Developing knowledge economy Planning Asia-Pacific Regional Operations Center Establishing comprehensive high schools Increasing colleges of technology Upgrading meritorious junior colleges to colleges of technology Upgrading meritorious colleges of technology to universities of science & technology 5:5 2000s ■ Developing the Two Trillion & Twin Star Industries ■ Maximizing the overall TVE ■ Internationalizing the TVE 5:5 2010s ■ Developing Six Emerging Industries, Ten Major Services Industries, and Four Major Intelligent Industries workforce demand and student aptitude 6.2:3.8 After the 1970s, Taiwan's traditional industries began with the transition into capital- and technology-intensive industries, and the demand for quality labor began to intensify.
+In order to elevate the quality of higher-level technological and vocational education, the MOE established the first technological college (Taiwan Institute of Technology) which is the forerunner of a now comprehensive TVE system that consists of vocational high schools, junior colleges, and colleges/